-The single most important thing you can do when you hit submit on your MBA application is to be confident that it’s the very best reflection of you and your candidacy – no matter which admissions round you’re targeting.
+Round one MBA application deadlines are just around the corner, and it’s a critical moment to pause and get strategic.
+The single most important thing you can do when you hit submit is to be confident that your application is the very best reflection of you and your candidacy.
 Having reviewed thousands of applications during my career in MBA admissions, as head of Admissions at INSEAD and now Director at Fortuna Admissions, I’ve read many a terrific application undermined by a careless and preventable mistake.

-Whether you’re putting on the polish for a round one deadline or planning a strategy for the next application cycle, here are five key actions to take before submitting your MBA application – along with common mistakes to avoid.
+Whether you’re putting the polish on your narrative or looking ahead for round two, there are five key actions to take before submitting your MBA application – along with common mistakes to avoid.

 A common pitfall is writing a resume-to-prose style essay – not only does it repeat what may be cited elsewhere in your application, but it also robs your story of the potential for making an emotional connection.
 The same goes for overfocusing on details of some consulting project versus lifting up the lessons learned that shaped who you are.